dabinn/UEVR-Universal-Free-Camera/Readme.md

 # Custom Key Mapping
 Open the plugin’s main script with a text editor, such as `ds-uevr-universal-freecam.lua` for the universal version of the plugin.
-You’ll see settings like this, which contain various function names:
+You’ll see settings like this, which contain various button action names :
 ```lua
 cfg.buttons = {
     active = "L3_held",   -- Activate free camera mode